 We offer free access to computers and WiFi in Wigan Libraries - find your nearest library and view opening times.

-Our specially trained staff can help you learn basic digital skills, including how to:
+Our staff can demonstrate how to:

-- Get online
+• Get online

-- Access council and health care services
+• Access council and health care services

-- Apply for benefits and work.
+• Apply for benefits and work

 Digital Communities Partnership